Mets floor Phillies with 7-run 9th, Marte caps 8-7 win

 “I’m sure everyone counted us out,” Brandon Nimmo said.
 “These guys, they don’t give up.
 With that mentality, anything is possible.”

-The Mets staged a most remarkable comeback Thursday night, erasing a six-run deficit in the ninth inning to beat the flabbergasted Philadlephia Phillies 8-7.
+The Mets staged a most remarkable comeback Thursday night, erasing a six-run deficit in the ninth inning to beat the flabbergasted Philadelphia Phillies 8-7.

 Nimmo delivered a tying, two-run single, then scored on Starling Marte’s tiebreaking double to end a string of 857 consecutive losses by MLB clubs when trailing by six runs or more in the ninth, according to the Elias Sports Bureau.